 WHO ARE THE FUND TRUSTEES

 The Board of Trustees for the Local Unit Health and Welfare fund are appointed by the Executive Board of Pennsylvania Social Services Union.
 The Trustees serve on a voluntary basis with open ended terms.
 In accordance with the law, Trustees are not financially compensated to serve on the Board.
-They are however permitted to be reimbursed for incurred expenses (i.e. meals, travel, etc.) in conjunction with financial policies established for the Board of Trustees.
+However, they are permitted to be reimbursed for incurred expenses (i.e. meals, travel, etc.) in conjunction with financial policies established for the Board of Trustees.

 The current Trustees are: